 Maria Elliott had suffered from severe Rh Disease during her last pregnancy—a condition that results when Rh-negative blood is exposed to Rh-positive blood cells, leading to the development of Rh antibodies.
 These Rh antibodies travel through the placenta and attack a baby’s red blood cells, posing life-threatening complications such as severe anemia, cardiac failure and fetal death.

-Elliot was given a rare, advanced treatment plan available in select hospitals nationwide, without which the chance of early in-utero fetal death would be extremely high.
+Maria was given a rare, advanced treatment plan available in select hospitals nationwide, without which the chance of early in-utero fetal death would be extremely high.